Who is Eden Golan? Israel’s Eurovision contestant singing in the final

 Golan was successfully voted through following her performance in the semi-final and is now up against fellow delegates such as Croatia’s Baby Lasagna, Ireland’s Bambie Thug, the Netherlands’ Joost and the UK’s Olly Alexander.

-The running order has since been announced, revealing that she will go sixth, after performances by Sweden, Ukraine, Germany, Luxembourg and the Netherlands.
+The running order has since been announced, revealing when she will perform.

 Here’s everything we know about her so far.